 Pornography, on the other hand, which is so rampant today, is a perversion of the intimacy for which God created us.
-Instead of feasting on the desirability of our spouses and using our God-given imaginations to fantasize about each other, many settle for the quick sexual thrill of a cyber-partner or the words on the pages of book.
+Instead of feasting on the desirability of our spouses and using our God-given imaginations to fantasize about each other, many settle for the quick sexual thrill of a cyber-partner or the words on the pages of a book.

-It’s quick and easy, because it requires no giving of love and no focus on the other’s pleasure, but it offers no real intimacy.
+It’s quick and easy, because it requires no giving of love and no focus on the other’s pleasure, but it offers no real intimacy either.
 And because it’s a sinful perversion of the real thing, it doesn’t even deliver what it offers.
 Instead, it drags many into deeper and deeper perversion and dependency.

 But red hot love within marriage is God ordained.
 Take the time.
 Ask God for the will and the desire to do what is pleasing to Him and to your spouse.
 Become the lover God has called you to be.
 Get adventurous within biblical boundaries.

 And if you are single and desire a mate, save yourself for the real thing, if and when it comes.
 It’s never too late to make a fresh commitment in this area.